Newtown High School

 Nancy and the IEP team were hopeful.
 NHS was a new school for Adam, and another chance to get it right.
 But after what happened at the middle school, Adam’s team knew they couldn’t just throw him in with the regular student population; he had displayed extreme anxiety in social situations ever since arriving in Newtown, and now it had been nearly a whole year since he had even set foot in a school.
 As long as it got him out of the house, they were prepared to accommodate him in any way they needed to.

-For passing periods, they had a plan: when they weren’t able to book a portable, his classes would be held off in one of the special education rooms, so he didn’t have to travel far indoors.
+For the dreaded passing periods, they had a plan: on days when all the portable classrooms were already in use, his classes would be held off in one of the special education rooms whenever possible.
+Since they were right next to each other, he shouldn’t need to travel very far indoors.
 And when he did have to take to the halls, they had arranged for him to leave a few minutes early or late, to avoid the crowds as much as possible.

 And there would be one familiar face out there, every day, looking out for him: Richard Novia.
 He was one of the few people Nancy had grown to trust with her son, primarily through the Tech Club tag-alongs.
 Now, Adam was directly within Novia’s sphere of protection, as the head of security.
 Adam could even participate in the Tech Club as a full member — but they decided to hold off on that, for now.
 Everything in the plan was designed around one objective: don’t overload Adam.
 Let him re-adjust to the outside world.
 As his Latin teacher remembers, “He didn’t want to be around people.
 Our goal was to get him back in the building.”

 Despite these accommodations, there was no hiding the reality: Newtown High School was a very crowded place.
 And so there were whispers, here and there: friends telling friends about how they could’ve sworn they saw that Adam Lanza kid, the one they thought had moved away.
 He was back, and weirder than ever.